wp-plugins/video-embed-thumbnail-generator/readme.txt

 * `downloadlink="true/false"` generates a link below the video to make it easier for users to save the video file to their computers.
 * `right_click="true/false"` allow or disable right-clicking on the video player.
 * `resize="true/false"` allow or disable responsive resizing.
-* `auto_res="true/false"` let the plugin select the best resolution for the size of the player.
+* `auto_res="automatic/highest/lowest"` specify the video resolution when the page loads.

 = These options will add a subtitle/caption track =